-When I went vegan about five years ago, one of the side effects that spurred me through the tough transition period was the almost immediate effect it had on my skin.
-Within weeks, my complexion brightened and cleared, to the point that I tossed out the foundation I was used to slathering on.
-My hair would take a little more time, but over the months, it became visibly stronger and shinier.
+When I went vegan about five years ago, one of the side effects that propelled me through the tough transition period was the near-immediate effect it had on my skin.
+Within weeks, my complexion had brightened and cleared, enough so that I tossed out the foundation I had been regularly slathering on.
+My hair would take a little more time to recover, but over the months, it became visibly stronger and shinier.

 Superficially speaking, the immediate effect of my new diet that I noticed on my skin and hair have only been bolstered and amplified by the special consideration I now take in my beauty routine.
 My skin and hair have never looked better, and more importantly, I truly love taking the time to care for myself in every respect.
-But how have my hair and skin benefited from going vegan specifically?
-Let me count the ways:
+But how have my hair and skin benefited from going vegan, specifically?

 Because it shows up on my skin.
 I've never been more in tune with how my diet impacts the outside of my body.
 When I've been drinking too much wine, my skin gets a certain dullness to it.
 Too many taco runs?
 Bam!—mini breakout on my chin.
-While I understand some people might not, I love having these visual cues to let me know that it's time to clean things up a little, and it's also a relief to know the reason behind a blemish.
+While I understand some people might not, I love having these direct visual cues to let me know that it's time to clean things up a little.
+It's also simply a relief to know the reason behind a blemish.
 It's further proof that my skin and my gut have a symbiotic relationship.

 During my early vegan days, I took a very DIY approach to my beauty routine: I preferred crafting my own formulas from single ingredients, and believed that almost everything I needed for my beauty routine was lying in my pantry.